-Contributed by: Jordi Faus, Verónica Carías and Laura Marquès, Faus & Moliner law, public procurement, product liability, advertising, litigation and arbitration.
+Faus & Moliner is a modern boutique law firm, specialised in dealing with legal matters typical of the pharmaceutical industry and other companies which operate in the life sciences sector.
+Faus & Moliner, which was founded in 1997, focuses on pharmaceutical law, commercial contracts, corporate transactions, corporate governance, compliance, competition law, public procurement, product liability, advertising, litigation and arbitration.
 The firm advises pharma and healthcare clients, acts on behalf of large companies and smaller biotech start-ups, and is frequently called upon to advise public authorities on matters such as draft legislation.